codewitch-honey-crisis/pck/README.md

 The terminals are all defined at the bottom but they can be anywhere in the document.
 XBNF considers any production that does not reference another production to be a terminal.
 This is similar to how ANTLR distinguishes the terminals in its grammar.

-Regular expressions are between `'` single quotes and literal expressions are between '"' quotes.
+Regular expressions are between `'` single quotes and literal expressions are between `"` double quotes.
 You may declare a terminal by using XBNF constructs or by using regular expressions.
-The regular expressions follow a posix + std extensions paradigm but don't currently support all of posix.
+The regular expressions follow a POSIX + std extensions paradigm but don't currently support all of POSIX.
 They support most of it.
-If a posix expression doesn't work, consider it a bug.
+If a POSIX expression doesn't work, consider it a bug.

 ### Attributes